 Winter in Fairbanks Alaska

-As I stepped onto the AlaskaAir airplane, my nerves finally quieted down.
-I was on my way for the first time to Alaska to photograph the Northern Lights and explore winter in Fairbanks Alaska.
-There is no easy way to get to Fairbanks from Detroit, the flights are long and you have to make several connections.
+My nerves finally quieted as I stepped onto the Alaska Air airplane.
+I was on my first trip to Alaska to photograph the Northern Lights and explore winter in Fairbanks, Alaska.
+There is no easy way to get to Fairbanks from Detroit; the flights are long, and you must make several connections.
 AlaskaAir was nice to fly, and I got Delta miles on the trip.
-Make sure you sit in F seats on the way up and A seats on the way home.
+Ensure you sit in F seats on the way up and A seats on the way home.
 You might be able to see the lights from the plane.

 I met a wonderful lady on the flight from Seattle.
-Myra is a professional pool player that lives in Fairbanks.
+Myra is a professional pool player who lives in Fairbanks.
 She gave me great info about Fairbanks & Alaska.
 She made me want to come up here in the summer, and I wasn’t even there yet.

 First Impressions of Fairbanks